nicole-schlosberg/Origami-Lesson/README.md

 id - "TC ID"
 gender - "What is your gender?"
 countryIn - "Which country are you taking your online classes from presently?"
-HoursPerWeekStudying - "On average, how many hours do you spend ﻿on your academic per week?"
+HoursPerWeekStudying - "On average, how many hours do you spend on your academic per week?"
-HoursPerWeekExtracurriculars - "On average, how many hours do you spend ﻿on extracurricular activities per week?"
+HoursPerWeekExtracurriculars - "On average, how many hours do you spend on extracurricular activities per week?"
 technology - "What technology do you use for online learning?"
 internetSpeed - What is your connection speed while taking online classes?"
 enjoyArtsAndCrafts - "Do you enjoy arts and crafts activities?"